chrootlogin/docker-nextcloud/README.md

 ## Features

 * Uses latest stable version of **Alpine Linux**, bundled with **PHP 5** and **NGinx**.
-* GPG check during build process.
+* GPG check during building process.
 * APCu already configured.
 * LDAP support.
-* Cron running all 15 mins (No need for web or AJAX cron).
+* Cron runs all 15 mins (No need for web or AJAX cron).
 * Persistence for data, configuration and apps.
 * Nextcloud included apps that are persistent will be automatically updated during start.
-* Working with MySQL/MariaDB (server not included).
+* Works with MySQL/MariaDB (server not included).
 * Supports uploads up to 10GB.

 ## Container environment